PopArt: Efficient Sparse Regression and Experimental Design for Optimal Sparse Linear Bandits: Proof of Lower Bound

-This claim consists of two parts - prove the relationship between empirical KL and the true KL divergence, and the KL divergence calculation part.
-We will prove the first inequality as follows.
+This claim consists of two parts - {first, we prove that with high probability, the probability ratio between the two hypotheses is controlled in terms of the ``empirical KL divergence'' $\sum_{t=1}^n \inner{\theta - \theta'}{A_t}^2$ (Lemma~\ref{lem: emp KL to KL - bigger}). }, and {second, we use symmetry to upper bound the negative exponential of empirical KL divergence.}. {We start with the first part.}